vmware-archive/robolectric-gem/README.md

-## Robolectric Great-Expections Matchers
+## Robolectric Great-Expections Matchers (robolectric-gem)

-This project aims to create a library of [great-expections](https://github.com/xian/great-expectations) matcher classes for [Robolectric](https://github.com/pivotal/robolectric) unit tests.
+This project aims to create a library of [great-expections](https://github.com/xian/great-expectations) matcher classes for [Robolectric](https://github.com/pivotal/robolectric) Android unit tests.

 To use this library in your project, download robolectric-gem.jar and add it to your classpath for your unit tests.
 This allows you to write unit test assertions for Android classes in the style of great-expectations, like this: